 There are two feeding tube types: gastrostomy tube (G-tube) and jejunostomy tube (J-tube).
 The main differences between these types are where they get placed and how they deliver food.

 A G-tube gets placed in the stomach, bypassing the mouth for feedings.
 G-tubes might be used full-time (to replace oral feedings), or part-time (for certain types of nutrition or during illness).
 They also might be used temporarily until a child can eat normally.

-To place the gastronomy feeding tube, a surgeon makes a small hole (called a “stoma” or “gastronomy”) in the abdomen and inserts the tube.
-The tube usually remains in the gastronomy.
-If the tube is removed, the gastronomy might get smaller and close.
+To place the gastrostomy feeding tube, a surgeon makes a small hole (called a “stoma” or “gastrostomy”) in the abdomen and inserts the tube.
+The tube usually remains in the gastrostomy.
+If the tube is removed, the gastrostomy might get smaller and close.

 Jejunostomy Tube (J-tube)

 J-tubes get placed in the jejunum (part of the small intestine), where they deliver continuous drip feedings with prepared commercial formula and a feeding pump.
 J-tubes are thinner than G-tubes.
 They’re often recommended for children who experience frequent vomiting, because they bypass both the mouth and stomach.

 There are two main types of J-tubes.
 The longer tube extends several inches beyond the skin.
 The other is device (often called a “button”) that lies flat against the skin of the abdomen.
 Kids usually start out by using the longer device, since it’s easier to work with on a short-term basis.
 Later, they might switch to the button.